filesender/filesender-next/docs/API docs.md

 ## Authentication

 > **Development-Only Notice:**
-> Authentication is currently **dummy-only**.
-Any authentication is ignored and the request is treated as coming from user `dev`.
+> This documentation assumes you're running the instance in with **dummy** authentication, which ignores any authentication and the request is treated as coming from user `dev`.
+>
+> If you want to test this on your production server, you'll need to use your authentication headers & cookies to access the API.

 ## Endpoints